newrelic/infra-integrations/CONTRIBUTING.md

 ## Testing

-The agent includes a suite of unit tests with each package which should be used to verify your changes don't break existing functionality.
+The code includes a suite of unit tests with each package which should be used to verify your changes don't break existing functionality.

 ### Running Tests